luismp02/Spatial-Transcriptomics/README.md

 Each project contains:

 - **Tutorials**: for installing and using ST tools (10xSpaceRanger, cell2location, GPU cluster)
-- **Scripts**: DONE: loading data, integrating data, processing images, and integrating single-cell reference datasets.
+- **Scripts**: IN PROGRESS: loading data, integrating data, processing images, and integrating single-cell reference datasets.
 - **Data Information**: Details on datashare of each project

 **Clone the repository**: